-margins.
-Interest rate volatility, higher tax rate, lack of a
+rate volatility, pricing pressure, higher tax rate, lack of any

 significant growth catalyst and intense competition also pose

-efforts to promote, expand and cross-sell its core exchange-traded
+CME Group's efforts to promote, expand and cross-sell its core

-newer product initiatives along with its global presence should
+acquisitions, newer product initiatives along with its global

-generate decent growth in the long run, justifying our Neutral
+presence should generate growth in the long run, the current

 Formed in 2007 by the merger of the Chicago Mercantile Exchange